Image: Sourced Co.

 Regional vs National

 - Weighing the benefits of being published in regional versus national publications can also help narrow down the right publication for your brand.
-Regional publications focus on more local style and professionals, while national publications have a more broad audience and is not based off of location.
+Regional publications focus on more local style and professionals, while national publications have a more broad audience and are not based off of location.
 Remember, being featured in a regional publication can be a great way to reach your direct target market, help build credibility, and increase exposure for your brand.

 Print vs Web